-BOS/2021/MCT/UG/3.2: The curriculum structure of Mechatronics Engineering has been discussed.
+BOS/2021/MCT/UG/3.2:The curriculum structure of Mechatronics Engineering has been discussed.

-The BoS members suggested that Reliability Engineering (U19MCE80/U20MCE821), Robotics and Machine Vision (U19MCE83/20MCE824) subjects can be included as Professional Elective instead of Industrial Electronics and CFD and the details are given in Annexure-II.
+The BoS members suggested that Reliability Engineering (U19MCE80/U20MCE821), Robotics and Machine Vision (U19MCE83/20MCE824) subjects included can be Professional Elective instead of Industrial Electronics and CFD and the details are given in Annexure- II.